-3.41 The NPPF requires Local Plans to be prepared positively, in a way that is aspirational but deliverable (paragraph 16).
+- 3.47 The NPPF requires Local Plans to be prepared positively, in a way that is aspirational but deliverable (paragraph 16).
 They should be based on adequate, relevant and up-to-date evidence.
-This should be focussed and proportionate, taking account of relevant market signals (paragraph 31).

-- 3.42 The Council is under a duty to cooperate with neighbouring authorities and others to plan for strategic matters that cross administrative boundaries.
-They must show evidence, in the form of a statement of common ground, of effective and on-going engagement to this effect (paragraphs 24 and 27). - 3.43 To comply with this requirement and help reduce costs the Council has, wherever possible, sought to produce a joint evidence base with one or more neighbouring authorities. - 3.44 The documents listed in Table 3.5 provide proportionate evidence on the economic, environmental and social characteristics and prospects of the area.
-They are kept as up-to-date as possible, through a continuous process of review, or replacement.
+This should be focussed and proportionate; taking account of relevant market signals (paragraph 31). - 3.48 The Council is under a duty to cooperate with neighbouring authorities and others to plan for strategic matters that cross administrative boundaries.
+They must show evidence, in the form of a statement of common ground, of effective and on-going engagement to this effect (paragraphs 24 and 27). - 3.49 To comply with this requirement and help reduce costs the Council has, wherever possible, sought to produce a joint evidence base with one or more neighbouring authorities. - 3.50 The documents listed in Table 3.5 provide proportionate evidence on the economic, environmental and social characteristics and prospects of the area.
+They are kept as up-todate as possible, through a continuous process of review, or replacement.
+Further and refreshed evidenced will be prepared and commissioned as part of the plan making process for the new Local Plan.